 Your Cart

 If you’re unsure whether your electric bike meets UK road legality standards, you can check your e-bike’s legal status using our compliance tool in just a few clicks.
+By understanding your rights and the specific safety requirements, you can ensure compliance with local laws.

 Global E-Bike Law Comparison Table (At a Glance)